Ugandans choose between long-time leader and popstar politician

 “I’m tired of Museveni because he has no new ideas,” said Joseph Kinobe, 40, a mason waiting to cast his ballot for Wine.

+Nearly 80% of Ugandans are under the age of 30, meaning they have never known a president other than Museveni, who says his experience makes him a good leader.

-There has been more campaign violence than in previous elections, with scores killed when security forces cracked down on Wine’s rallies.
+There has been more campaign violence than in previous elections, with dozens killed when security forces cracked down on Wine’s rallies.
 Opposition candidates, supporters and campaign staff have been repeatedly arrested.

 The government says it is stopping illegal gatherings during the COVID-19 crisis.
 The opposition says the bans on rallies in some parts of Uganda are a smokescreen for repression.